 Innovations in Healthy Aging Lecture Series

-We are pleased to announce a new lecture series that will feature prominent scholars from the University of Arizona and beyond speaking about topics related to aging.
+We are pleased to announce a lecture series that features prominent scholars from the University of Arizona and beyond speaking about topics related to aging.

 Each lecture is free and open to the public.
-The spring lectures will be presented via Zoom webinar, and the fall lectures are planned as in-person events.
+The lectures are presented in a hybrid format, online via Zoom, and in person at the Health Sciences Innovation Building on the University of Arizona campus.
 Recordings of the lectures will be available on the Innovations in Healthy Aging website for later viewing.

 Aging and the Arts

 The Aging and the Arts program at the University of Arizona uses poetry, music, dance, visual arts, guided movement and more to promote healthy aging.
 Our events are for older adults as well as health care workers, researchers and others interested in how the humanities can promote greater well-being for an aging population.